-Seth Godin says that there is an amount of products and advertisement these days that advertisement has lost much of its value.
+Seth Godin says that there are so many products and advertisements these days that advertisement has lost much of its value.

 You simply cannot get noticed in this deluge.

-The author for example once asked to people reading newspaper in a lobby if they could name two advertisers with full page ads on that newspaper.
+The author for example once asked to people reading a newspaper in a lobby if they could name two advertisers with full-page ads on that newspaper.

 Nobody could name two of them.

-My Note: anecdotes mean little.
+Anecdotes don’t mean much.
 But that anecdote means even less.
 To begin with, he asks for two advertisers, not just one.
 What if there were only one full page advertiser on that newspaper?

 And second, advertising also works at an unconscious level.
 Possibly, it works mostly at an unconscious level.

 Seth Godin says that most general advertisement is ineffective.